 RUBBISH – all rubbish collected in plain green or red lidded bins is landfilled at the Shire’s landfill site.

 RECYCLING – recycling (yellow lidded bins) is taken to a receival facility in Picton and then transported to Suez’s Materials Recovery Facility in Perth.
 Here it is sorted into different streams and sent for making into new products.
 More information about the recycling process can be found here.

-ORGANICS – organics waste collected (green lidded bins) is taken to a regional Council managed Organics Processing Facility, located in Dardanup.
+ORGANICS – organics waste collected (lime green lidded bins) is taken to a regional Council managed organics processing facility, located in Dardanup.
 The organics waste is recycled into compost which is tested to the Australian Standard.
 Residents are able to purchase the compost by the trailer load from the Bunbury Harvey Regional Council Waste Management Facility on Stanley Road, Australind.

 Reduce – Reuse – Recycle

 Everyone can make a big difference in diverting waste from landfill.
 Reduce the amount of waste generated by your household with the following tips:

 - Avoid buying products with excess packaging